 - Nominating Petition: The nominating petition is the section of the form where qualified electors of the district indicate their willingness to nominate you as a candidate for election to the board of education.
 Electors will be asked to provide their signature on the petition, along with their address.

 - Circulator Statement:This is the section of the petition that is completed by the individual who circulated the petition, where they identify that they witnessed every signature, believe that everyone was qualified to sign and that the signature of the person aligned with the person they purported to be.

-Nominating petitions must be submitted to your county board of elections by 4 p.m.on Aug.
-4, 2021.
+Nominating petitions must be submitted to your county board of elections by 4 p.m. on the 90th day prior to the general election.
 A $30 filing fee must accompany your nominating petition.

 View the OSBA webinar Campaign First Steps for additional information on completing the nominating petition, including information about circulating and gathering signatures for your petition.